liqotech/liqo/docs/pages/Architecture/Cluster Sharing/Computing/_index.md

+---
-# Resource Sharing
+title: Compute Sharing
+weight: 2
+---

 ## Overview

 The resource sharing in Liqo is implemented by exploiting our implementation of the [Virtual Kubelet (VK)](https://github.com/virtual-kubelet/virtual-kubelet) project, a component that, through a custom kubelet implementation, is in charge of masquerading a remote cluster by means of a local (virtual) node.
 This local node pretends to have available resources and to effectively handle the pods scheduled on it, but actually it acts as a proxy toward a remote Kubernetes cluster.

 ## Features